Poetics and the human imagination in critical thinking and magical discourse.

-EYECORNER PRESS is an independent publishing house started in 2007 as a collaboration between the universities of Roskilde and Aalborg in Denmark, Oulu in Finland, and Gainesville, Georgia, USA.
+EyeCorner Press is an independent publishing house started officially in 2007 as a collaboration between the universities of Roskilde and Aalborg in Denmark, Oulu in Finland, and Gainesville, Georgia, USA.

-Generally we give priority to works that engage with a creative style and irreverent approaches to literature, culture, philosophy, religion, and visual art.
+We give priority overall to works that engage with a creative style and irreverent approaches to literature, culture, philosophy, religion, and visual art.

 “The term critifiction is used because the discourse that follows is critical as well as fictitious; imagination is used in the sense that it is essential in the formulation of a discourse; plagiarism [read play-giarism] because the writing of a discourse always implies bringing together pieces of other discourses; an unfinished endless discourse because what is presented here is open at both ends, and as such more could be added endlessly.”